adriaanbd/data-structures-and-algorithms/Notes/Trees/traversals_theory.md

 ## Notion

-Generall speaking, the word Traverse means to:
+Generally speaking, the word Traverse means to:

 * travel or pass across, over or through.
 * move to and from, over, across and recross.